bndnio/concurrency-mini-problems/README.md

 The difference with the buffered implementation is that it allows the Hs to enter the critical section without an O, but it does not let them through until they have been bound to by an O.
-Likewise, an O may leave the crical section prior it's Hs acknowledging it; but with the guarantee that there are exactly two Hs for each O, this is not a problem.
+Likewise, an O may leave the critical section prior it's Hs acknowledging it; but with the guarantee that there are exactly two Hs for each O, this is not a problem.